 Troubleshooting a Mitsubishi That Won’t Start

-Even though modern cars’ growing complexity means that tracking down a no-start problem can be challenging, a few common problems often prevent Mitsubishi from starting.
+Even though modern cars’ growing complexity makes tracking down a no-start problem challenging, a few common issues often prevent Mitsubishi from starting.

 Symptoms